-Students will investigate how food, water, shelter and power are required to support human life through the creation of an Off-The-Grid Tiny House prototype.
-Working in groups, they will develop an automated watering and filtration system using sensors and motors powered by a microcontroller to water food crops they have selected.
-Students will learn how to convert stored and solar energy to power their house and equipment.
-Using design thinking strategies and 3D modelling software, students will collaboratively plan how to integrate systems and components together.

-With careful consideration to the properties of materials and using safe workshop practices, students then safely construct their micro-scale Tiny House prototype.
+In this elective students will learn foundational knowledge and skills used in Design Technology and STEM fields such as architecture, agriculture, manufacturing and engineering with a practical and hands-on course.
+Students will investigate how food, water, shelter and power are required to support human life through the creation of a functional, one tenth sized, Off-The-Grid Tiny House prototype.
+Working in groups, they will identify plants and food with high nutritional value they can grow easily.
+They will then program a microcontroller to create an automated watering system with sensors and water pumps to water their crops.
+They will learn energy requirements and how to convert stored energy using their solar panels to power their model and equipment.
+Using design thinking strategies and 3D modelling software students will collaboratively plan how to integrate systems and components together.
+With careful consideration to the properties of materials and using safe workshop practices, students then collaboratively construct their Tiny House prototype using a range of materials, tools and techniques.